OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/Balances.md

 # Balances v3.1.2

+## Overview

+The Balances resource is used by an AISP to retrieve in bulk or single account balance information for a specific AccountId for that the PSU has authorised to access.

+This resource description should be read in conjunction with a compatible Account Information Services API Profile.

+## Profile Compatibility

+For a list of profiles compatible with this resource, please see the [Compatibility Matrix](https://github.com/OpenBankingUK/read-write-api-docs/tree/dj-align-payment-resource-page-structure/resources%20and%20data%20models/aisp)

 ## Endpoints

 |  |Resource |HTTP Operation |Endpoint |Mandatory? |Scope |Grant Type |Idempotency Key |Parameters |Request Object |Response Object |